 - i.
-The Contractor shall implement written policies and procedures for selection and retention of network providers and that those policies and procedures, at a minimum, meet the following requirements: - a.
-Credentialing and re-credentialing requirements. - The Contractor shall follow the state's established uniform credentialing and re-credentialing policy that addresses behavioral and substance use disorders. - The Contractor shall follow a documented process for credentialing and re-credentialing of network providers. - b.
-Nondiscrimination. - i.
-The Contractor's network provider selection policies and procedures, consistent with 42 CFR §438.12, shall not discriminate against particular providers that serve high-risk populations or specialize in conditions that require costly treatment. - c.
+The Contractor shall implement written policies and procedures for selection and retention of network providers and -the implemented policies and procedures, at a minimum, meet the following requirements: - a.
+Credentialing and re-credentialing requirements. - i.
+The Contractor shall follow the state's established uniform credentialing and recredentialing policy that addresses behavioral and substance use disorders, outlined in DHCS Information Notice 18-019. - ii.
+The Contractor shall follow a documented process for credentialing and re-credentialing of network providers. - b.
+Nondiscrimination. - The Contractor's network provider selection policies and procedures, consistent with 42 CFR §438.12, shall not discriminate against particular providers that serve high-risk populations or specialize in conditions that require costly treatment. - c.
 Excluded providers. - The Contractor shall not employ or subcontract with providers excluded from participation in Federal health care programs under either section 1128 or section 1128A of the Act. - d.
 Additional Department requirements. - i.
-The Contractor shall comply with any additional requirements established by the Department. - 6.
-Confidentiality (42 CFR §438.224).
+The Contractor shall comply with any additional requirements established by the Department.

+6. Confidentiality (42 CFR §438.224).

 i.
-For medical records and any other health and enrollment information that identifies a particular beneficiary, the Contractor shall use and disclose such individually identifiable health information in accordance with the privacy requirements in 45 CFR parts 160 and 164, subparts A and E and 42 CFR Part 2, to the extent that these requirements are applicable.
+For medical records and any other health and enrollment information that identifies a particular beneficiary, the Contractor shall use and disclose such individually identifiable health information in accordance with the privacy requirements in 45 CFR parts 160 and 164, subparts A and

+E and 42 CFR Part 2, to the extent that these requirements are applicable.